← Back to Blog

 Where this goes

 Cloud is a foundation, not a destination.
 With Pad now reachable from the network, the next thing we’re shipping is the connector that lets your AI agent talk to it from anywhere — one-click OAuth from Claude Desktop, Cursor, ChatGPT, and friends.
-More on that soon.
+More on that in our announcement post.

 For now: try Cloud.
 Tell us what’s missing.
 Open issues at github.com/PerpetualSoftware/pad.